mydepsoftware/mydepsoftware.github.io/getting_started.md

 </div>
 </p>

 <p class="retrait">The users can either use the model already implemented in the database or create their own.
-To do so, click on the "Create" button in the desired model type, specify the name of the model and any additional information.
-Replace the values already present in the interface by the desired ones and click on Save.
+To do so, click on the <b> Create </b> button in the desired model type, specify the name of the model and any additional information.
+Replace the values already present in the interface by the desired ones and click on the <b> Save </b> button.
 The saved model will be automatically saved in the user database once the MyDEP software will be closed.
-The model from the user database can also be deleted by clicking on the Delete button.
+The model from the user database can also be deleted by clicking on the <b> Delete </b> button.</p>

-A similar principle is applied for the different media in the medium section of MyDEP.
-For each medium "name" and "Remarks" field are available through the "View" button.</p>
+<p class="retrait"> A similar principle is applied for the different media in the medium section of MyDEP.
+For each medium "Name" and "Remarks" field are available through the "View" button.</p>

+<p class="retrait"> To suggest a new element to the MyDEP admin for the database, click the menu Database -> Export -> SQLlite database -> Partial user database.
+Add the element from the "User database" column to the "Database to export" column.
+Then click on the <b> Save and submit</b> button.
+A popop will appear on the screen proposing to save the file as "mydep_partialuserdatabase.db".
+Click on the <b> Save </b> button.
+Your mail client will open and an draft email will be generated to the contact adress.
+Please add the reference of the suggested model.
+Do not forget to attach the "mydep_partialuserdatabase.db" file.
+The MyDEP admin will review your suggestion and add it to the initial database distributed to all users afterwards.

  </details>